- Ages Eligible for Study

 Clinical evidence suggestive of a filarial infection

-Pregnant or nursing women will be excluded from the treatment arm of the study.
+Although pregnant or nursing women can be enrolled, they will be excluded from receiving

 Contacts and Locations